isgasho/miniApps/template/sample.md

 We agree to provide Comprehensive Maintenance services under the agreement to keep the machine in good working condition.

 1. Maintenance will cover both preventive and breakdown calls.
-This will include the cost of the parts except those considered as consumable like **OK stamp & Ink
+This will include the cost of the parts except those considered as consumable like "OK stamp" & "Ink Bottle".
-Bottle.**
 2. Preventive maintenance will be provided Quarterly.
 3. The service includes as under: cleaning of spindles, encoding diaphragm change, belt checking, checking of RPM of the motor, cleaning of air filter & checking of